The Hunter Scholar Award promotes and supports faculty research integrating Hunter

 in the selection of the recipient.

 - Application Due Date: January 15, 2020

 - Applications may apply using the application form.
 Learn about past winners.

 - The Hunter Scholar Award Committee will consist of the Head of Research and Instruction

-Services, two members from the Research Council, a representative from Research Administration,
+Services, two members from the Graduate Council, a representative from Research Administration,

 and the current Hunter Scholar.
 Award Committee recommendations will be provided to

 the Dean of Library Services.
-Applications will be evaluated using this form.
+Applications will be evaluated using this rubric.